rudrakshkapil/CMPUT622-Project/README.md

 The code to generate synthehtic data is found in ...

-The main analysis for the metrics, etc. is found in ...
+The main analysis for the metrics, etc. is found in the jupyter notebook titled ...

 ## Selected Results from Notebook

+... add some png images maybe